-Comments from the seminar participants at the workshop nonparametrics and demand at Mannheim University (5.2004), at the seminars at Tilburg University, at Guelph University, at Toronto University, at Mannheim University, at the annual meeting of the Verein für Socialpolitik 2003, from two anonymous referees, from Krishnar Pendakur and from John Rust are gratefully acknowledged.
+^{}I gratefully acknowledge comments made by participants at the workshop nonparametrics and demand at Mannheim University (5.2004), during seminars at Tilburg University, Guelph University, Toronto University, and Mannheim University, at the annual meeting of the "Verein für Socialpolitik" in 2003, by two anonymous referees, by Krishnar Pendakur, and John Rust.
 I would like to thank Karsten Kohn and Arthur van Soest for helpful discussions and Hana Kraus for her research assistance.
 Address: Centre for European Economic Research (ZEW Mannheim), P.O.Box 10 34 43, 68034 Mannheim, Germany, E-mail: wilke@zew.de